Statistical Bergman geometry: Sufficient Statistic

-\end{defn} In other words, sufficient statistics preserve the geometric structure (or information in Information geometry) of statistical manifolds.
-Conversely, it is remarkable that the Fisher information metric and the Amari-Chentsov structure are uniquely determined by their invariance under sufficient statistics (\cite{ay2015information}).
+In other words, sufficient statistics preserve the geometric structures (often interpreted as the amount of information in information geometry) of statistical models.
+Remarkably, the Fisher information metric and the Amari--Chentsov structure are uniquely determined by their invariance under sufficient statistics (\cite{ay2015information}).

-The reason why we call it ``sufficient'' is the following.
-The main purpose of statistical manifolds is to identify the ``best'' parameter $x \in \O$, which means ``best'' probability distribution, from sampling $\Xi_1$.
-If $f: \Xi_1 \rightarrow \Xi_2$ is sufficient, then it is suffice to sample from $\Xi_2$, instead of $\Xi_1$, to identify the ``best'' parameter.
-There are some criteria for sufficiency.
+The terminology ``sufficient'' stems from its role in statistical inference.
+The primary objective of using statistical models is to infer the optimal parameter $x \in M$, representing the ``true'' probability distribution, based on observations from a sample space $\Xi_1$.
+If a statistic $f: \Xi_1 \rightarrow \Xi_2$ is sufficient, evaluating this statistic in $\Xi_2$ provides all the necessary information to identify the parameter.
+Several mathematical criteria exist to characterize such sufficient statistics.